Damping of phonons in one-dimensional quantum fluids

-Equation~(\ref{PD:1}) arises from a hydrodynamic description that represents the classical (mean-field) limit of the Lieb–Liniger model~\cite{LL1}, formulated in terms of conjugate phase and density variables~\cite{MoraCastin}.
-In this regime, the relevant excitations are long-wavelength phonons whose mutual interactions are captured by a self-consistent classical field theory.
-The underlying mechanism is thus much simpler than in the nonlinear Luttinger-liquid (NLL) framework~\cite{Samokhin1998,Imambekov2009}, where the relevant bosonic quasiparticles emerge as composite pairs of Lieb–Liniger particle- and hole-type excitations with distinct dispersion relations.
-It also differs from integrability-breaking mechanisms arising from density-dependent transverse confinement effects~\cite{Mazets2008,Tan2010}, which in the semiclassical limit are described by the non-polynomial Schrödinger equation (NPSE)~\cite{Salasnich2002}.
-Crucially, the finite damping rate $\Gamma_k \propto k^{3/2}$ predicted by Eq.~(\ref{PD:1}) remains fully compatible with the integrability of the classical mean-field limit~\cite{Zakharov1973}: numerical studies have shown that while phonon populations relax toward stationary distributions, the underlying integrals of motion remain conserved~\cite{Grisins2011}.
+Equation~(\ref{def:Andreev_damping}) arises from a hydrodynamic description that represents the classical (mean-field) limit of the Lieb–Liniger model~\cite{LL1}, formulated in terms of conjugate phase and density variables~\cite{MoraCastin}.
+In this regime, the interaction of the relevant excitations is captured by a classical field theory or its equivalent hydrodynamical formulation.
+The underlying mechanism is thus much simpler than in the nonlinear Luttinger-liquid (NLL) framework~\cite{Samokhin1998,Imambekov2009}, where the relevant bosonic quasiparticles emerge as composite pairs of Lieb–Liniger particle- and hole-type excitations with distinct dispersion relations (see Section X of Supplementary Information).
+It also differs from integrability-breaking mechanisms arising from density-dependent transverse confinement effects~\cite{Mazets2008, Tan2010, Salasnich2002}.
+Crucially, the finite damping rate $\Gamma_k \propto |k|^{3/2}$ remains fully compatible with the integrability of the classical mean-field limit~\cite{Zakharov1973}: numerical studies have shown that while phonon populations relax toward stationary distribution, the underlying integrals of motion remain conserved~\cite{Grisins2011}.

-Direct experimental confirmation of this universal damping $\Gamma_k \propto k^{3/2}$ has so far remained out of reach.
-Earlier work on coherently split 1D Bose gases observed indirect evidence through a subexponential decay of the interference contrast, $\propto \exp[-(t/t_0)^{2/3}]$~\cite{Hofferberth2007}, shown theoretically~\cite{Burkov_PhysRevLett.98.200404,Stimming2011} to be consistent with ensemble-averaged phonon damping governed by Eq.~(\ref{PD:1}).
-However, such global coherence measurements probe the collective dynamics of many modes rather than the lifetime of a single, well-defined phonon.
-The ability to resonantly excite and track the evolution of a single phononic mode, leaving the thermal background essentially unperturbed, has therefore represented a key experimental challenge, and forms the central advance of the present work.